skyscrapers/documentation/kubernetes/monitoring.md

 Custom Grafana Dashboards can also be added to this same namespace by creting a `ConfigMap` with **a `grafana_dashboard` label (any value will do)**, containing the dashboard's json data.
 Please make sure that `"datasources"` are set to `"Prometheus"` in your dashboards!

+> [!NOTE]
-*Note: even if these objects are created in a specific namespace, Prometheus can scrape metric targets in all namespaces.*
+> even if these objects are created in a specific namespace, Prometheus can scrape metric targets in all namespaces.

 It is possible to configure alternative routes and receivers for Alertmanager.
 This is done in your cluster definition file under the addons section.
 Example: